 Bran castle (XIV century) – located in Brasov county, Transylvania.

 Throughout the centuries, the castle was used by both Romanian and Hungarian royalty.
-In modern times, it became notorious thanks to one of its residents – prince Vlad Tepes (or Vlad Dracula – read more on him in Personalities).
+In modern times, it became notorious thanks to one of its residents – prince Vlad Tepes.

 Contrary to beliefs, the vampire myth is a fictional concept drawn from Bram Stoker’s book.

 *In 1920, the castle was donated by the state to Queen Mary of Romania.
 After WW2, the communist authorities turned it into a public museum.
-After 1990, the heirs of the royal family claimed ownership and after a long battle with the state, it was awarded to them.
-Despite being opened to the public, the castle represents private property; the original furniture has been replaced by the new owners.
+After 1990, the heirs of the family claimed ownership.

 Vlad Dracula and his brother Radu the Handsome grew up as prisoners at the Sultan’s court, given by their father as guarantee of his obedience to the Ottoman empire.
 Unlike Radu who remained faithful to the Empire as an adult, Vlad developed animosity for the Ottomans and sought independence for the Vallachian principality.